-On the recruiting side, recruiters can provide ERGs with lists of open roles and related requirements so they can pass along By uniting groups of employees who tend to candidates with confidence that they have the right skills/background to be successful. be underrepresented company-wide, ERGs Where possible, they could also seek to ensure can generate networks of talent that reach there are mechanisms in place to track the far beyond what a Recruiting team can tap into or what an organization can do through progress (and eventual end result) of ERG-referred candidates in the hiring funnel. its traditional referral channels.
+On the recruiting side, recruiters can provide ERGs with lists of open roles and related requirements so they can pass along candidates with confidence that they have the right skills/background to be successful.
+Where possible, they could also seek to ensure there are mechanisms in place to track the progress (and eventual end result) of ERG-referred candidates in the hiring funnel.